FROL256/vulkan_compute_step2/README.md

 # Demo

-The application launches a compute shader that renders the mandelbrot set, by rendering it into a storage buffer.
+The application launches a compute shader that renders the mandelbrot set, by rendering it into a storage bufferStaging.
-The storage buffer is then read from the GPU, and saved as `.png`.
+The storage bufferStaging is then read from the GPU, and saved as `.png`.
 Check the source code comments for further info.

 ## Building